 Atlanta +1 (404) 806-2278

-Inside the elegant iron entrance gate, at the end of a long cyprus-lined drive, lies this 18th Century house with impressive Chateau-style grounds.
+Inside the elegant iron entrance gate, at the end of a long cypress-lined drive, lies this 18th Century house with impressive Chateau-style grounds.
 Charm, luxury, comfort and authenticity are perfectly married within the Bastide.
-Amenities include a Grand Piano, large fireplace, small gym, and air-conditioning in each of the bedrooms.
+Amenities include a Grand Piano, large fireplace, and air-conditioning in each of the bedrooms.